Scott Disick Makes Khloe Kardashian His 'Woman Crush Wednesday'

-Scott Disick Makes Khloe Kardashian His 'Woman Crush Wednesday' & She's Totally Here for It
+Scott Disick Makes Khloe Kardashian His 'Woman Crush Wednesday' and She's Totally Here for It

 Scott Disick has always had a really close friendship with Khloe Kardashian, and he's not afraid to celebrate it.

-The reality star -- who shares three children with Khloe's sister, Kourtney Kardashian, whom he dated for a decade -- took to Instagram on Wednesday to share a snapshot of his quasi-sort-of-sister-in-law, who he celebrated as his "woman crush Wednesday."
+The 35-year-old reality star -- who shares three children with Khloe's sister, Kourtney Kardashian, whom he dated for a decade -- took to Instagram on Wednesday to share a snapshot of the 34-year-old Keeping Up With the Kardashians star, who he celebrated as his "woman crush Wednesday."

 While some have suggested that it might be a little weird for Disick to celebrate his affection for his ex's sister with a photo of her in a super sexy outfit, Khloe herself seems to have no problem with being his "crush."

-The Keeping Up With the Kardashians star responded to the pic on the comments, writing, "Hahaha!!
+The new mom responded to the pic in the comments, writing, "Hahaha!!
 I love you Scott!!"

 This isn't the first time Scott and Khloe have raised eyebrows with their close friendship.
-Famously, a few years back, Khloe posted a pic of her and Scott rocking swimsuits and sitting in a bubbly bathtub while apparently recording a podcast, and it left many fans with a lot of questions.
+Famously, a few years back, Khloe posted a pic of her and Scott rocking swimsuits and sitting in a bubbly bathtub while apparently recording a podcast.
+The moment left many fans with a lot of questions.

 Either way, it's clear that Scott and Khloe's friendship might be one of the strongest bonds in the whole family.